 Barred Spiral Galaxies

-A barred spiral galaxy is, basically, a spiral galaxy with a bar-like structure at the center, which extends outward from its either sides.
+A barred spiral galaxy is, basically, a spiral galaxy with a bar-like structure at the center, which extends outward from either side.
 More than half of all spiral galaxies observed to date are, in fact, barred spiral galaxies.
 Hubble designates them as S.B., followed by small English letters a, b, and c, similar to the one in normal spiral galaxies.

-These galactic bars are assumed to be temporary (they decay over time) and are caused either by an outward release of energy from the core, or due powerful tidal interaction with a neighbor galaxy.
+These galactic bars are assumed to be temporary (they decay over time) and are caused either by an outward release of energy from the core, or due to powerful tidal interaction with a neighbor galaxy.